sanikaghangale12/Virtual-Assistant/README.md

 The assistant listens for voice commands and responds using text-to-speech.
 It also provides a simple graphical user interface (GUI) using Tkinter.

 Features
-Voice Command Recognition: The assistant listens for commands and responds accordingly.
+1.Voice Command Recognition: The assistant listens for commands and responds accordingly.
-Play YouTube Videos: Can play songs or videos from YouTube.
+2.Play YouTube Videos: Can play songs or videos from YouTube.
-Time Check: Retrieves the current time.
+3.Time Check: Retrieves the current time.
-Wikipedia Search: Retrieves information from Wikipedia about a specific person.
+4.Wikipedia Search: Retrieves information from Wikipedia about a specific person.
-Jokes: Tells jokes using the pyjokes library.
+5.Jokes: Tells jokes using the pyjokes library.
-GUI: A simple Tkinter-based graphical user interface for controlling the assistant.
+6.GUI: A simple Tkinter-based graphical user interface for controlling the assistant.

 Requirements
 Python 3.12 or higher